Engineering A Simple And Aesthetic Fuel System On Roy Brizio's '55 Chevy.

 There are also two types of fuel pumps and schools of thought: mechanical and electric.
 On one hand, mechanical pumps seem to be more reliable overall, they are quiet, and they produce an adequate amount of pressure for most carburetor systems.
 Mechanical pumps take horsepower to run, however, and engine rpm will vary pressure.
 In certain cases-for instance if you have a Flathead with multiple carburetors-the stock mechanical pump might not be strong enough to pull enough fuel for efficient operation, in which case an electric pump is an easy solution.

 We cut off the original hose flange and made a filler piece out of stainless sheetmetal.
-These tanks are made out of stout 14-gauge stainless.
+T

 Electric pumps, though less reliable, are sometimes easier to change if they do fail, and they produce steady pressure at any engine speed.
 They can be loud, and they also use electric energy, which can be equated to horsepower robbed at the alternator if you want to get technical.
 We used an electric pump here, though a mechanical pump would have been just as effective for this setup.
 If you're using an electronic fuel injection system, then you will need to use an electric pump specifically for that system, many of which mount inside the fuel tank.
 If you're using mechanical fuel injection, well then God help you.